N6RFM/documents/Regulatory/README.md

 ### Third, documents relating to Open Source and Debris Mitigation Rules.

 Slide deck and position paper are included.
 Ham Expo August 2021 video: https://vimeo.com/610998209

+### Fourth, documents relating to Synthetic Aperture Radar regulations.

+Findings from Jehan Azad's work with Thomsen & Burke, based on ORI's investigations and findings for amateur and public domain SAR.

 ### Get Involved